ParaSiF-CF/ParaSiF-CF_Archer2_install/Code_Saturne/V6.0.6/erCode_Saturne_V6.0.6.md

 Install the software
 ---------------------------------------------
-For this purpose the filed [InstallHPC.sh](https://gitlab.com/Wendi-L/archer2_install/-/blob/master/Code_Saturne/V6.0.6/InstallHPC.sh) is used.
+For this purpose the file [InstallHPC.sh](https://gitlab.com/Wendi-L/archer2_install/-/blob/master/Code_Saturne/V6.0.6/InstallHPC.sh) is used.
 It should be copied under $INSTALL_FOLDER/SATURNE/V6.0.6 on ARCHER2 and run as follows:

 ```bash
   chmod 755 ./InstallHPC.sh